dmanchester/approachminder/README.md

 ##### Progression

-As the demo progresses, **ApproachMinder's continuously re-examines SKW4081's trajectory against its statistical models.** It re-confirms that KOAK's Runway 30 is SKW4081's most likely target, and it re-calculates the vertical and horizontal deviations and the combined standard deviation.
+As the demo progresses, **ApproachMinder continuously re-examines SKW4081's trajectory against its statistical models.** It re-confirms that KOAK's Runway 30 is SKW4081's most likely target, and it re-calculates the vertical and horizontal deviations and the combined standard deviation.

-**It also continuously re-analyzes the trajectories of the other aircraft it had inferred were on approach at the start of the demo** (FDX3809 and DAL1152), and **it draws on-approach inferences for other aircraft as appropriate** (for example, SWA1972 at 18:50:35).
+**It also continuously re-analyzes the trajectories of the other aircraft it had inferred were on approach at the start of the demo** (FDX3809 and DAL1152), and **it makes on-approach inferences for other aircraft as appropriate** (for example, SWA1972 at 18:50:35).

 At 18:51:17, ApproachMinder shows that SKW4081 will imminently cross the threshold of KOAK's Runway 30, the runway that—at 18:49:10 (over two minutes prior)—ApproachMinder had surmised the aircraft was targeting: